mabdinur/starterprojectspring/README.md

 # Manual Instrumentation Guide

+In this guide we will be using a running example.
 In section one and two, we will create two spring web services using Spring Boot.
 We will then trace the requests between these services using OpenTelemetry.
-Finally, we will discuss improvements that can be made to this process.
-These improvements will be shown in section three.
+Finally, in section three we will explore tools in the opentelemetry-contrib-spring package which can improve this process.

 ## Create two Spring Projects